cullerth/final-project-submission/README.md

 	* 'Childrens Middle Grade Paperback length'
 	* 'Science genres'
 	* 'Humor ratings'
 - Formatted data will print to the console first, with the option to see a plotly visualization prompted next.
 If 'y', a user will be redirected to the relevant plotly graph in the browser.
 If 'n', the program will proceed.
+Ratings are presented on a bar graph, genres on a pie chart, length on a line graph, pub_year on a scatter plot, and nyt_rankings on a scatterplot.
 - Users can access help.txt by entering 'help' at any time.